 For additional assistance, applying facial pressure with a chilled jade roller activates the lymphatic system, which can also reduce puffiness and the appearance of stress damage on the skin.

-Stress does not manifest the same in every person, but every person ultimately does experience stress to some extent.
-Instead of comparing stress levels with others to gauge whether or not your stress is “all that bad,” choose to care for yourself when you need it.
+Stress does not manifest the same in every person, but every person ultimately experiences stress to some extent.
+Instead of comparing stress levels with others to gauge whether your stress is “all that bad,” choose to care for yourself when you need it.

 While we can’t control the myriad ways stress rears its head, we can control how we choose to react to it.
 Remembering to care for ourselves and for our skin is one of the small ways we can slowly but surely reduce stress.